srg-ics-uplb/ics-os/wiki/Kernel-Developer's-Guide.md

 # 7. startup.asm
 The file [`kernel/startup/startup.asm`](https://github.com/srg-ics-uplb/ics-os/blob/devel/ics-os/kernel/startup/startup.asm) enables the 32-bit protected mode of x86, enables the A20 line, and transfers control to the `main()` function in `kernel32.c`.
+[Here](http://www.brokenthorn.com/Resources/OSDev8.html) is a link to a more detailed discussion of protected mode.

 # 8. kernel32.c
 The file  [`kernel/kernel32.c`](https://github.com/srg-ics-uplb/ics-os/blob/devel/ics-os/kernel/kernel32.c) is the main entry point of the ics-os.
 The following steps are performed in `main()`